Scrapbookpages Blog

 Dr. Mengele wearing his Iron Cross medal

-The photo above was taken while Mengele was home on leave, after spending 5 months at Auschwitz-Birkenau.
+The photo above was taken while Dr. Mengele was home on leave, after spending 5 months at Auschwitz-Birkenau.
 He is wearing an Iron Cross medal on the pocket of his uniform.
-Mengele was very proud of his medals; he earned the Iron Cross 2nd Class shortly after he was sent to the Ukraine in June 1941 at the time of the German invasion of the Soviet Union.
-In January 1942, Mengele joined the prestigious 5th SS Panzer Division, nicknamed the Viking Division.
-In July 1942, he was awarded the Iron Cross 1st Class after he pulled two wounded soldiers out of a burning tank under enemy fire on the battlefield, and administered medical first aid to them.
+Dr. Mengele was very proud of his medals; he had earned the Iron Cross 2nd Class medal shortly after he was sent to the Ukraine in June 1941 at the time of the German invasion of the Soviet Union.

-After being wounded in battle on the Eastern front in 1942, Dr. Mengele was promoted to Hauptsturmführer (Captain) and sent to the Race and Resettlement Office in Berlin, the same office where Adolf Eichmann was in charge of transporting the Jews for “resettlement in the East.”
+After being wounded in battle on the Eastern front in 1942, Mengele was promoted to Hauptsturmführer (Captain) and sent to the Race and Resettlement Office in Berlin, the same office where Adolf Eichmann was in charge of transporting the Jews for “resettlement in the East.”

-According to the book “Mengele, the Complete Story,” a severe outbreak of typhus struck the women’s camp in Birkenau in late 1943, while Dr. Mengele was the chief doctor for the women’s barracks.
+According to the book Mengele, the Complete Story, a severe outbreak of typhus struck the women’s camp in Birkenau in late 1943, while Dr. Mengele was the chief doctor for the women’s barracks.
 Around 7,000 of the 20,000 women in the camp were seriously ill.

 The following quote is from Dr. Ella Lingens, an Austrian doctor who was a political prisoner at Birkenau.
-In a personal interview given to S. Jones and K. Rattan on February 14, 1984, Dr. Lingens said the following as quoted in “Mengele, the Complete Story”:
+In a personal interview given to S. Jones and K. Rattan on February 14, 1984, Dr. Lingens said the following as quoted in Mengele, the Complete Story:

 He sent one entire Jewish block of 600 women to the gas chamber and cleared the block.
 He then had it disinfected from top to bottom.
 Then he put bath tubs between this block and the next, and the women from the next block came out to be disinfected and then transferred to the clean block.
 Here they were given a clean new nightshirt.
 The next block was cleaned in this way and so on until all the blocks were disinfected.
 End of typhus!
 The awful thing was that he could not put those first 600 somewhere.